tinkoff-ai/katakomba/README.md

 ## Installation

 For now Katakomba is not pip installable.
-However, installation is easy, just install all the requirements.
+However, the installation is easy.
-We also provide an alternative with the dockerfile that is already set up to work.
+We also provide an alternative with the dockerfile that is already set up to work (this is a preferred way!).
 ```bash
 git clone https://github.com/tinkoff-ai/katakomba.git && cd katakomba
 pip install -r requirements.txt